Aquatic Invasive Species

 Curly-leaf Pondweed

-Below is a map of the Curly-leaf pondweed (CLP) areas that the MN DNR had permitted for treatment of public waters in both 2023 and 2024.
-Our service provider, Lake Management Inc. applied herbicide for CLP on Wednesday, April 24, 2024.
-The total approved treatment area is up to 31 acres.
+Map of the Curly-leaf pondweed (CLP) areas that the MN DNR permitted for treatment of public waters in 2025.
+Our service provider, Lake Management Inc. applied herbicide for CLP on Wednesday, May 14, 2025.
+The total approved treatment area was up to 31 acres.